Already finished a 200 Hour yoga teacher training program, huh? (Congrats, btw)

 Not only that, but all 300-hour yoga teacher training programs also involve a minimum of:

 - 300 training hours.
 270 of the 300 hours must be contact hours with mentors.

 - 80 of the 270 contact hours must be designated towards specific Educational Categories.

 - The remaining 190 hours are required to be distributed amongst the Educational Categories based upon the focus of your training.

 After successful completion of your 200- and 300-hour YTT programs, you have the option to register your completed programs with Yoga Alliance, an international certifying body.
 While many argue that registering with Yoga Alliance brings credibility to your yogic resume, giving hiring studios reason to trust in your training, it’s super important to note that it is absolutely not necessary.

 So why have your RYT 200 or RYT 500?
-Well, many studios require you to be registered with Yoga Alliance for insurance reasons.
+Well, many studios require you to be registered with Yoga Alliance for yoga insurance reasons.
 It also demonstrates a basic understanding of certain yoga principles.

 But that does not mean that you actually know these principles, that your training was quality, or that you are a good teacher.
 And it’s not even required in most instances, anyway.
 (They basically just take your money.)